 VOCATIONAL ASSESSMENTS

-Vocational assessments (which can also be known as vocational evaluations) take a comprehensive look at an individual’s education, training, work history, and residual functional capacity (if applicable) to determine transferable skills, current and future earning capacity, and availability of reasonable jobs in their local labor market.
-Vocational assessments are used in a wide variety of practice areas:
+Vocational assessments (sometimes called vocational evaluations) take a comprehensive look at an individual’s education, training, work history, and residual functional capacity (if applicable) to determine earning capacity.
+Vocational assessments are used in a wide variety of practice areas such as but not limited to:

 Personal Injury/ Motor Vehicle Accident Cases